SteveBarnett/Remixing/_thinking/zen/journaling-as-therapy-practice.md

 ## Unpack (So what?)

-- What is your history and experience with this?
-- When else does this feeling arise?
+- When else has this arisen historically?
 - How is it helpful to you in your present life?
+- How would you the best version of you act?

 ## Reassure (Now what?)